Namrathaaaaaa/Namrathaaaaaa/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on DevOps projects
-- 🌱 I’m currently learning fullstack with goLang
+- 🌱 I’m currently learning Kubernetes, CI/CD, and Cloud Deployments
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with frontend/backend
+- 🤔 I’m looking for help with advanced Kubernetes and Infrastructure as Code (IaC)
 - 😄 Pronouns: She/Her